dfki-ric/pytransform3d/README.md

 * Visualization: Finally, transformations should be visually verified and that should be as easy as possible.

-pytransform assists in solving these issues.
+pytransform3d assists in solving these issues.
 Its documentation clearly states all of the used conventions, it makes conversions between rotation and transformation conventions as easy as possible, it is tightly coupled with Matplotlib to quickly visualize (or animate) transformations and it